bucs110fall2023/final-project-dne/README.md

 ### Features

-1. Menu where user can choose difficultly and length
+1. Menu where user can ready up and start the game
-2. display and text goes green as the user correctly types the letter
+2. an interactive map that stops players from placing on the track
-3. displays a podium with top times from player and robot
+3. the abilty to upgrade and deal more damage/range/attack speed
-4. shows typos and percent error the user made
+4. wave system
-5. updating leaderboard
+5. differnt balloon types

 ### Classes